JoyitaF/JoyitaF.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I'm Joyita Faruk.
-I'm a computer scientist and researcher.
-My main interests are in bioinformatics and quantum computing.
+I'm Joyita Faruk — a computer scientist passionate about bioinformatics, data science, and quantum computing.

+Throwing myself into the deep end of research — to solve real-world problems — is what I believe to be my job as a Junior Data Scientist.

-I am presently affiliated with the Medical Imaging Research & Analytics wing in the IUB CCDS lab.
-Additionally, I am interning at Geval (genereveal) on genomics.
+Presently, I am affiliated with the Medical Imaging Research & Analytics wing in the IUB CCDS lab.
+I am also interning at Genereveal on genomics.

-Aside from my publications, you can check out my upcoming research in the research section!
+Check out my publications, and if you’re curious about what’s coming, take a look at the research section!